tjscollins/axe-crawler/README.md

     Specify how many levels deep you want the crawler to scrape for new links.
     Default: 5.

+--ignore regex
+    Specify a regular expression that identifies URLs you wish to ignore.
+    Overridden by whitelist regex if both are specified.
+Defaults to matching empty strings (i.e. /^$/) if unspecified.
+Regexes are applied before urls are added to the queue.

+--whitelist regex
+    Specify a regular expression that identifies URLs that you wish to whitelist, completely overriding the ignore regex if specicified.
+Default: false (i.e. no regex).
+Regexes are applied before urls are added to the queue.

+--random p
+    Specify the rate at which to randomly select pages from the website.
+Axe-crawler will first build a queue of all pages that it can find and then reduce that queue to the sampling rate given by this option.  p represents the probably any single link will be chosen.
+0 < p < 1 .
+Default: 1 (i.e. 100%)

 --check n
     Specify the maximum number of URLs you want to actually test from the queue.
     Useful for testing the crawler and seeing what links it finds without running the axe-core tests on every URL.
 Default: undefined which checks all links in the queue.

---random p
-    Specify the rate at which to randomly select pages from the website.
-Crawler will first build a queue of all pages that it can find and then reduce that queue to the sampling rate given by this option.  p represents the probably any single link will be chosen.
-0 < p < 1 .
-Default: 1 (i.e. 100%)
+This option is applied after randomly selecting from the queue when random selection is enabled.

 --viewPorts viewportString
     Specify which viewPorts to use when running accessibility tests.
 Useful for sites where visibile markup on mobile screen sizes differs substantially from other screen sizes.
 Format is name:WIDTHxHEIGHT,...
 Default: mobile:360x640, table_vertical:768x1024,table_horizontal:1024x768,desktop:1440x900

---ignore regex
-    Specify a regular expression that identifies URLs you wish to ignore.
-    Overridden by whitelist regex if both are specified.
-Defaults to matching empty strings (i.e. /^$/) if unspecified.

---whitelist regex
-    Specify a regular expression that identifies URLs that you wish to whitelist, completely overriding the ignore regex if specicified.
-Default: false (i.e. no regex)

 --output outputFilePrefix
     Specify the prefix for your output file names which will be